-The diagram below, shows the biochemical pathway within the body in response to stress.
+The diagram above, shows the biochemical pathway within the body in response to stress.
 The pituitary and hypothalamus (structures within the brain), release hormones that exert their effects on the skin cells (amongst cells of other organs and tissues).

 Inflammation: Stress hormones can exacerbate and prolong inflammatory diseases like eczema, psoriasis, rashes, itching, etc.

 In the next post in the series, I will outline a few ways to handle stress.
+So stay tuned!

 1. Inflamm Allergy Drug Targets.
 2014 Jun; 13(3): 177–190.
 Published online 2014 Jun.